Back to Learn

 Building Your First MCP Server

-The @modelcontextprotocol/sdk package makes building an MCP server straightforward.
+The @modelcontextprotocol/sdk package makes building an MCP server straightforward (see the Python MCP SDK page for the Python equivalent).
 Here's a minimal server that exposes a tool to read files:

 typescript